TRAFFICKED

 • Billing for outpatient health services increased from $53.5million in 2019 to $668million in 2022, a 1148% increase in just three years

-• Estimated total cost to taxpayers is at $2.8billion and climbing.
+• Estimated total cost to taxpayers is at $2.8billion and climbing IN 2025.

 • There are reports of at least 2000 deaths in these homes in less than 5 years continuously increasing